-Transition to a Green Economy: Policy Competition and Cooperation (Job Market Paper) [paper]
+Transition to a Green Economy: Policy Competition and Cooperation [paper]

-Abstract: What does a country gain or lose by free-riding off the climate benefits by other countries' carbon abatement efforts versus taking action to hasten a conversion to green energy sources at home?
-By incorporating industry lifecycle theory and the negative externalities from greenhouse gas emissions into an open-economy macroeconomic model, I analyze the welfare effects of industrial policies that subsidize production of capital goods (like solar panels or wind turbines) used to produce green energy.
-The model predicts that a production subsidy for the green capital goods industry is desirable for the home country, as it accelerates innovation in the industry and consequently green energy adoption.
-This acceleration at home delays innovation abroad, generating a beggar-thy-neighbor effect, despite the environmental benefits from home innovation.
-Thus, in a Nash equilibrium, both nations competitively raise production subsidies, improving welfare in both countries by reducing distortions created by the subsidy and greenhouse gas emissions.
+Abstract: This paper analyzes the welfare effects of industrial policies that subsidize the production of green capital goods by incorporating industry lifecycle theory and environmental externalities into an open-economy macroeconomic model.
+The model predicts that, even with the free-riding incentive, a production subsidy to the green capital goods sector is desirable for the home country but may have a beggar-thy-neighbor effect on the foreign country by affecting knowledge diffusion or learning-by-doing within the sector.
+Thus, in a Nash equilibrium, both nations competitively raise production subsidies, improving welfare in both countries.
 A cooperative equilibrium still yields a Pareto improvement, given the incomplete resolution of the free-riding problem in the Nash equilibrium.
-To quantitatively analyze the welfare and environmental effects of policies implemented by the US and the EU, I estimate the innovation timing elasticity, showing for the first time that the pace of innovation increases with the number of firms operating in an industry.
-The estimate is sufficiently high to shift the optimal national policy from free-riding to subsidizing green capital goods production in the quantitative analysis.
+In a quantitative analysis, I estimate the innovation timing elasticity, showing that the pace of innovation increases with the number of firms operating in an industry.
+The estimate is sufficiently high to shift the optimal national policy from free-riding to subsidization.

 Industrial Policy in the context of Industry Lifecycle: Catch-Up versus Frontier Technology Races [paper]